 Xiong Chen, Ai-Fang Wang, Department of Endocrinology, The People's Hospital of Yuhuan, The Yuhuan Branch of The First Affiliated Hospital of Wenzhou Medical University, Yuhuan 317600, Zhejiang Province, China

-Author contributions: Chen HJ and Chen X contributed to drafted the outline of this review; Chen HJ, Huang TX, and Jiang YX contributed to drafted the manuscript; Chen X and Wang AF contributed to finalized the manuscript.
+Author contributions: Chen HJ and Chen X contributed to drafting the outline of this review; Chen HJ, Huang TX, and Jiang YX contributed to drafting the manuscript; Chen X and Wang AF contributed to finalizing the manuscript.

-Supported by the National Natural Science Foundation of China, No. 82260567; Science and Technology Fund of Guizhou Provincial Health Commission, No. gzwkj2022-082; Excellent Young Talents Plan of Guizhou Medical University, No. 2023(112); Taizhou social development science and technology plan project, No. 23ywb146; and Start-up Fund of Guizhou Medical University, No. J2021032.
+Supported by the National Natural Science Foundation of China, No. 82260567; Science and Technology Fund of Guizhou Provincial Health Commission, No. gzwkj2022-082; Excellent Young Talents Plan of Guizhou Medical University, No. 2023(112); Taizhou Social Development Science and Technology Plan Project, No. 23ywb146; and Start-up Fund of Guizhou Medical University, No. J2021032.

 Corresponding author: Ai-Fang Wang, MD, Associate Chief Physician, Department of Endocrinology, The People's Hospital of Yuhuan, The Yuhuan Branch of The First Affiliated Hospital of Wenzhou Medical University, No. 18 Changle Road, Yucheng Street, Yuhuan 317600, China.
 459081183@qq.com